Providing Comprehensive Care for Your Dry Eyes

 Adding omega-3s to your daily routine can enhance your body’s natural tear film and improve long-term comfort.

 Warm compresses are an easy, at-home way to encourage oil flow from the meibomian glands.
-Regular use can soften hardened oils and help the glands work more efficiently.
+Regular use helps soften hardened oils and improve gland function.

-Daily eyelid hygiene is a simple but important way to manage dry eye, especially when blepharitis is involved.
-We offer products that help clean the eyelid margins gently and effectively.
+Daily eyelid hygiene is an important part of managing dry eye, especially when blepharitis is present.
+We offer a range of products to help clean the eyelid margins gently and effectively.

 Eyelid sprays offer a soothing and hydrating option for patients who find drops challenging to use.
 These sprays help stabilize the oil layer of the tear film and relieve inflammation around the eyelids.